PM's plane makes emergency landing in US after crew member hurt

 Albanese's flight was forced to divert to St Louis, Missouri, after a RAAF crew member was injured by overhead luggage.
 Source: AAP / Lukas Coch

-The RAAF staff member was injured by an item that fell from an overhead locker.
+The plane landed in St Louis after an RAAF staff member was injured when an item fell from the overhead locker.

 The military representative is not a personal member of the prime minister’s staff.